-One time, on a certain British automotive TV show, two members of a trio of hosts you’ve probably heard of proclaimed that Lancia is the automaker that has produced the most “truly great” cars.
-While Lancia can sometimes be the butt of jokes, mostly because of reliability (or lack thereof), we can’t deny the impact the brand has had on the automotive world.
+One time, on a certain British automotive TV show, two members of a trio of hosts you’ve probably heard of On Top Gear, Jeremy Clarkson and Richard Hammond famously praised ‘some truly great Lancias.
+While Lancia can sometimes be the laughingstock in the car world, mostly because of reliability (or lack thereof), we can’t deny the impact the brand has had on the automotive world.

-From genuine innovations, like the first-ever production V6 engine, to an all-conquering rally dynasty that comprised the 037, the Stratos, and the Delta Integrale, Lancia has left quite the mark on car history.
+From genuine innovations, like one of the world’s first series-production V6 engines (introduced on the 1950 Lancia Aurelia), to an all-conquering rally dynasty that comprised the 037, the Stratos, and the Delta Integrale, Lancia has left quite the mark on car history.
 They may not have been all that reliable, but they were truly fascinating and, oftentimes, pretty good to drive.

-Lancia was pretty much given the boot in the 2000s, making lightly rebadged Fiats, Chryslers, and, as of recently, Peugeots.
+Lancia was pretty much given the boot in the 2000s, leaning heavily on platform sharing — first with Fiat models, later with Chrysler-based rebadges, and more recently with Stellantis hardware shared with cars like the Peugeot 208.
 However, before Fiat stopped seeing the potential in Lancia, they were given one last chance to take the world of luxury cars by storm; the Thesis.

 How the Thesis Came To Be

-Of course, it would take a few years for the production car to materialize, but not before an almost finished prototype of what would become the Thesis was gifted to the Pope during the Great Jubillee in 2000.
-Eventually, the production Lancia Thesis debuted in 2001 at the Frankfurt Motor Show.
+Of course, it would take a few years for the production car to materialize, but not before an almost finished prototype of what would become the Thesis was gifted to the Pope during the Great Jubilee in 2000.
+Eventually, the production Lancia Thesis debuted at the 2001 Geneva Motor Show, with its interior shown later that year at the Frankfurt Motor Show.

 Straight away, the Thesis made it clear that it wasn’t going to run with the pack, and that conservative, safe styling was not a priority for the designers.
 It was a very unusual design, to say the least.
 Some loved it, some hated it, but it’s tough to dispute how distinctive it is.
 The tiny headlights, the thin, tail fin-inspired rear end and slim taillights, and the influence from the Dialogos concept car all made the Thesis stand out.
 For both the right and the wrong reasons.